callemall/tea-sql-challenge/README.md

 ![chart-example](readme_assets/chart_example.png)

-*The numbers from this chart may not necessarily match those from the WideWorldImporters database sample, this is just an example.*
+*The numbers from this chart may not match those from the WideWorldImporters database sample, this is just an example.*

 ## Challenge 2